-The Footsteps Battlefield Tours (FBT) team is unique.
+The Footsteps Battlefield Tours (FBT) team is a unique combination of international members.
 With a focus on World War II, our military historians, local experts, tour guides and hosts deliver a once-in-a-lifetime experience on every trip.
 The FBT program provides educational and travel experiences as a division of the professional research group Footsteps Researchers, LLC.

 Director and Battle of the Bulge Tour Guide